How to Connect an External Camera (DSLR, Mirrorless, Webcams)

 • Micro-USB

-2. Get the Right Adapter
+2. Find the Right Connection

 Apple USB adapter example